-In the last chapter I wrote about you.
+In the last article I wrote about you.
 Now let's look at the type of boat I have in mind while building this plan and budget, and what to do if that's not the boat you want.

 For Any Refit

-You will also note that the title of this article does not include the US$100,000 goal.
+You will also note that the title of this article does not include Colin's US$100,000 goal.
 That's because, as I wrote in the last chapter, working toward a specific number was screwing up my objectivity, and also because I want this to be useful for anyone planning a refit, regardless of the final cost target.

 That said, I'm still assuming that the end goal is a boat that is:

 - Capable of crossing oceans safely and in reasonable comfort in the mid and low latitudes, in the right seasons—not a high latitude expedition boat.

 - About 40-feet long and around 18,000 to 22,000 pounds displacement.

 - Set up for a couple to live and cruise on in reasonable comfort, but without luxuries.
 We will be concentrating on needs not wants.

 - Has a final cost, when all refitted and ready to go, that people with middle-of-the-road incomes can aspire to and save for.